Viewfinder Camera DatabaseUPDATED

 Often-used functions are collected onto a quickly accessible screen.

-Besides a dedicated, customizable Fn Key, the focus and exposure lock buttons can be repurposed to execute several functions.
+Besides dedicated, customizable Fn Keys, the focus and exposure lock buttons can be repurposed to execute several functions.
+The keys indicate the assigned function and the state of that function.

 Take a picture with the volume up button on your phone.
 Plug in a headphone cable and it will act as a cable release.

-Manually switch between the wide-angle and telephoto cameras on iPhone 7 Plus.
-There is no automatic switchover, always you are in control.
+Manually switch between the wide-angle and telephoto cameras on iPhone 7 Plus, 8 Plus and X. There is no automatic switchover, always you are in control.

 You can simulate wide and super wide lenses with the help of a wide converter lens accessory.
 The Mark II supports not just one, but several converter lenses from ALPA, Cambo, olloclip and Schneider.
 Actual converter support vary by device.